 Teaching & Advising Awards

 The William Carrington Finch Award is made to a full-time faculty member for conspicuous accomplishments in furthering the aims of Southwestern University.
 A plaque and a cash award of $5000 will be made normally on alternate years as an appropriate recipient is identified.
 The criteria include: involvement in a teaching field interpreted to include the creative and performing arts; research for either publication or teaching that is broad enough to guarantee familiarity with the continuing growth within a field; excellence in teaching; contribution to the governance of the University; and contributions outside of the classroom.
 A Call for Nominations are sought from the members of the campus community.
 View a list of past recipients.

 SU Teaching Awards

 These teaching awards are based on nominations from students.
-The Call for Nominations is sent in January from the Provost’s Office and is closed for nominations in early March.
+The Call for Nominations will be sent February from the Provost’s Office and will be closed for nominations on February 17.
 Nominations are reviewed by the Honorary Degree Committee, and a subset of the nominees are invited to submit teaching materials.
 Two awards are given each year - one for a tenured member of the faculty and another to an untenured member of the faculty, and one to a part-time or visiting member of the faculty.
 A Call for Nominations are sought from the students of the campus community.
 View a list of past recipients.